Owner financing: What it is and how it works

 What is owner financing?

-Chris McDermott, real estate investor and broker of Jax Nurses Buy Houses in Jacksonville, Florida, has offered owner financing himself on investment properties he’s sold.
-McDermott says it can be a common practice in some areas, “specifically for rural land or homes that a seller owns free and clear,” owner financing can have advantages, McDermott says.
+Chris McDermott, real estate investor, broker and co-founder of Jax Nurses Buy Houses in Jacksonville, Florida, has experience with owner financing on investment properties he has sold and says it is more commonly used for certain types of properties or sales.
+“For rural land or homes that a seller owns free and clear,” owner financing can have advantages, McDermott says.

-Owner financing can be beneficial to buyers who aren’t eligible for a desired loan from a mortgage lender, or if they only qualify for a portion of the purchase price.
-In the latter scenario, the buyer might be able to take out a first mortgage from the lender for that portion, and then obtain owner financing for the difference.
+An owner-financed loan can benefit buyers who aren’t eligible for a loan from a mortgage lender, or if they only qualify for a portion of the purchase price.
+In the latter scenario, a buyer might be able to take out a conventional mortgage up to the amount the lender approves, and then obtain owner financing for the difference.
 There is a “buyer beware” caveat, here, though: If you’re qualified for traditional mortgage financing but can’t get approved for the amount you seek, the shortfall could be due to the home being overpriced and, as a result, a risky bet for the lender.

 How does owner financing work?

-“Typically, the owner lets the buyer take over and move into the house without a mortgage, but after the buyer makes a down payment,” explains Andrew Swain, co-founder and president of Sundae, a San Francisco-headquartered residential real estate marketplace that helps sellers of distressed properties.
-“The buyer signs a promissory note and makes monthly payments to the seller, but the owner keeps the title to the home as leverage in the deal.”
+“Typically, the owner lets the buyer take over and move into the house without a mortgage, but after the buyer makes a down payment,” says Andrew Swain, co-founder and president of Sundae, a San Francisco-headquartered residential real estate marketplace for distressed properties.

-In a typical owner financing arrangement, the buyer makes mortgage payments to the seller over an agreed-upon amortization schedule at a specified fixed interest rate,” McDermott says.
+In a typical owner financing arrangement, the buyer makes mortgage payments to the seller based on an amortization schedule at a fixed interest rate agreed upon by both parties.
 “Typically, the seller will not hold that mortgage for longer than five or 10 years.
 After that time, the mortgage commonly comes due in the form of a balloon payment owed by the buyer,” says McDermott.
 This is where owner financing homes can become complicated, since it’s likelier than not that the buyer will at this point have to find a funding source for their balloon payment.

 “Say you want to buy a $200,000 house,” Kilpatrick says.
 “The bank will only loan you $160,000.
 If the seller will take back a second mortgage for $40,000, the deal may be able to close.”

-Bypassing a bank-issued mortgage means the costs of owner financing homes can potentially be lower — but just because a seller is providing the funds doesn’t mean the buyer won’t pay closing costs, however.
-According to McDermott, buyers purchasing a home using owner financing can still expect to pay charges, including deed recording and title fees.
+Bypassing a bank-issued mortgage means the costs of owner financing homes can potentially be lower — but just because a seller is providing the funds doesn’t mean the buyer won’t pay closing costs.
+According to McDermott, buyers purchasing a home using owner financing can still expect to pay charges, including deed recording and title search fees.

 Example of owner financing